erc-dharma/project-documentation/website/search-help.md

 editor:(arlo AND eko)
 ```

 The first query matches a document if one of the editors of this document has `arlo` in his name and if the same editor or another one has `eko` in his name.
-Per contrast, the second query matches a document if one of its editors has both the strings `arlo` and `eko` in his name.
+By contrast, the second query matches a document if one of its editors has both the strings `arlo` and `eko` in his name.

 Here are the operators sorted by decreasing precedence: `NOT` > `AND` > `OR`.
 A given operator binds tighter than the ones that follow, which means that, for instance, the query `foo OR bar AND baz` is interpreted as `foo OR (bar AND baz)`.